-Milwaukee School of Engineering is an independent, non-profit university with about 2,900 students.
+Milwaukee School of Engineering is an independent, non-profit university with about 2,900 students that was founded in 1903.
 MSOE offers bachelor’s and master’s degrees in engineering, business and nursing.
 The university has a national academic reputation; longstanding ties to business and industry; dedicated professors with real-world experience; a 96% placement rate; and the highest ROI and average starting salaries of any Wisconsin university according to PayScale Inc. MSOE graduates are well-rounded, technologically experienced and highly productive professionals and leaders.